codefordenver/members/src/markdown/member_resources.md

   - Task management built on top of github issues
 - [Flowdock](https://www.flowdock.com/app/cfa-brigades/code-for-denver)
   - Chat tool
-  - Requires an invite from and admin to our organization
+  - Requires an invite to join our flowdock organization

 ### Other Links